brandonlucasgreen/neuron/index.md

 - Personal productivity & focus

 ### tone deaf color blind
-I sometimes refine and publish ideas on tech, working and self-improvement as a newsletter called **tone deaf color blind.** It's been on a sort of hitus due to the birth of my daughter, but all my previous writing is online for your enjoyment.
+I sometimes refine and publish ideas on tech, working and self-improvement as a newsletter called **tone deaf color blind.** It's been on a sort of hiatus due to the birth of my daughter, but all my previous writing is online for your enjoyment.
 You can read [here](https://buttondown.email/tonedeafcolorblind) or subscribe below:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/tonedeafcolorblind"